i-sylar/ATPST/README.md

 ## Preliquisites
 - MacOS.
 I initially built this for my macOS environment meaning some brew installs here and there.
 This can be easily modified to suite Linux systems as well.
 Feel free to edit.
+- I use warp as my modern terminal.
+I believe there may be delays with iterm2 or the default terminal in macos.
+I faced delayed gmtool and adb wait issues.
+(Will edit to suit them later)
 - Genymotion is installed.
 - Openssl is installed.
 - Create any phone with Android 11 or 12 that is rooted.